Age: 24, Years running: 8, Hometown: Brooklyn, NY, Favorite product: HELIOS

 If you could hook up a thought monitor to your head, would you see pictures, hear words or would music be playing?

-I'm sure there'd be some music playing, something subtle yet significant.
+There'd be some music playing, something subtle yet significant.

 What really scares you about trail running?